Irene (singer): 2015–present: Solo activities and sub-unit

 In July 2019, SM Entertainment announced that Irene would be collaborating with South Korean DJ and producer Raiden on the track "The Only", which was released on August 2.

 On April 20, 2020, SM confirmed that Irene, alongside member Seulgi, would form Red Velvet's first sub-unit.
 Red Velvet - Irene & Seulgi debuted on July 6 with the extended play Monster.
-A short solo performance MV of her, titled Episode 2: IRENE, was also released.
+A short solo performance MV of her, titled Episode 2: Irene, was also released.
 She and Seulgi also starred in a spin-off version of their reality show Level Up Project!
 On July 16, SM confirmed that Irene would be acting in the upcoming film Double Patty, which was to be released later on that year, but it was later postponed to February 2021.
 She is to play the role of Lee Hyun-Ji, an aspiring anchor.
 Irene also released her own OST, titled "A White Night", for the movie.

 On April 3, 2024, it was announced that Irene will hold her first photo exhibition.
 It will be held from April 26 to May 5 in Gangnam, Seoul, with free entrance.
 She will simultaneously release three versions (namely Tabloid, Photobook, and Exclusive) of her photobook titled "1 Page of Irene" on the first day of the exhibition along with a new single titled "I Feel Pretty".
 The song was previously teased at her birthday event Irene In Wonderland 2024 held on March 29.

 On November 4, 2024, it was announced that Irene would be releasing her debut EP Like a Flower, with the lead single of the same name, on November 26.

+On March 8, 2026, it was announced that Irene would be releasing her first studio album Biggest Fan, with the lead single of the same name, on March 30.